Schaumburg Flyers

+The Flyers were also the first minor league baseball team to have several of their games aired on a major market radio station during their inaugural season of 1999, WMAQ AM 670 in Chicago.
+Three Sunday afternoon games were broadcast that first season.

+History

 In 1999, the Flyers hired their first manager, Ron Kittle, best known for his playing days with the Chicago White Sox.
 The former Chicago Cubs and White Sox player Greg Hibbard was the pitching coach.
 Kittle did a series of TV commercials to promote the team, using the gimmick "Ma Kittle," portraying both himself and his "Ma."
 The ads sparked interest as the Flyers hoped to steal away fans from the nearby Kane County Cougars.
 The campaign mimicked the highly successful Converse ads in which basketball star Larry Johnson starred as both himself and "Gramama."
 After the 2001 season, however, Kittle resigned as manager, with Jim Boynewicz hired to replace him.

 In 2004, the Flyers made it to the Northern League Championship Series against the St. Paul Saints.
 Despite leading the five-game series 2–1, Schaumburg eventually lost the championship.
 In Game 5, Flyers relief pitcher Lyle Prempas allowed a game-winning grand slam by St. Paul infielder Marc Mirizzi in the ninth inning.

 The Flyers appeared in the Northern League Playoffs four times (1999, 2003, 2004, 2006) but never won the championship.
 Among those who played for the Flyers were former Oakland A's outfielder Ozzie Canseco and former Chicago Cubs outfielders Dwight Smith and Brant Brown, as well as, very briefly, John Henry Williams, son of Ted Williams.